kineticdata/request-ce-bundle-training/README.md

 - `src`
   - `assets`
-    <small>Contains the styles for the package.</small>
+    Contains the styles for the package.
   - `components`
-    <small>Contains the components that will make up the user interface of the application.</small>
+    Contains the components that will make up the user interface of the application.
-    <small>_Includes several sample files we will use in the below exercises._</small>
+    _Includes several sample files we will use in the below exercises._
   - `redux`
     - `modules`
-      <small>Contains the actions and reducers used to interact with the redux store.</small>
+      Contains the actions and reducers used to interact with the redux store.
       - `app.js`
-        <small>Defines a reducer to store any state passed from the app package into this package's store.</small>
+        Defines a reducer to store any state passed from the app package into this package's store.
     - `sagas`
-      <small>Contains the sagas which fetch data to be saved in the redux store.</small>
+      Contains the sagas which fetch data to be saved in the redux store.
       - `app.js`
-        <small>Contains a sample saga that is triggered by the action in the `app.js` module.</small>
+        Contains a sample saga that is triggered by the action in the `app.js` module.
     - `store.js`
-      <small>File that defines the redux store for this package and exports the connect function we will be using to connect our components to the store.</small>
+      File that defines the redux store for this package and exports the connect function we will be using to connect our components to the store.
     - `reducers.js`
-      <small>Maps the reducers of this package into the redux store state object.</small>
+      Maps the reducers of this package into the redux store state object.
     - `sagas.js`
-      <small>Contains the saga watchers for this package.</small>
+      Contains the saga watchers for this package.
   - `AppProvider.js`
-    <small>The entry point into the package that will be rendered by the app package.</small>
+    The entry point into the package that will be rendered by the app package.
   - `index.js`
-    <small>Defines the exports of this package, allowing us to import them in other packages directly by the package's name.</small>
+    Defines the exports of this package, allowing us to import them in other packages directly by the package's name.
 - `package.json`
-  <small>Contains the dependencies for this package and the official name of the package which we will use when importing the `AppProvider` in the app package.</small>
+  Contains the dependencies for this package and the official name of the package which we will use when importing the `AppProvider` in the app package.

 The services `AppProvider` imports `Catalog` and `Sidebar` components from the `components` directory, which are very minimal placeholder files.

 ---

-###### The below exercises will guide you through connecting the services package to the app package.
+##### The below exercises will guide you through connecting the services package to the app package.

 We will need to update the app package to dynamically select the correct `AppProvider` to render.